TRAINING AT AEGIS

-As an employer, may need to do to protect employees from the risk of injury through manual handling tasks in the workplace.
+As an employer, you need to protect employees from the risk of injury through manual handling tasks in the workplace.
 It will also be useful to employees and their representatives.

 The Manual Handling Operations Regulations 1992, as amended in 2002 (‘the Regulations’) apply to a wide range of manual handling activities, including lifting, lowering, pushing, pulling or carrying.
 The load may be either animate, such as a person or an animal, or inanimate, such as a box or a trolley.

 Incorrect manual handling is one of the most common causes of injury at work.
-It causes work-related musculoskeletal disorders (MSDs) which account for over a third of all workplace injuries.
+It can cause work-related musculoskeletal disorders (MSDs), which account for over a third of all workplace injuries.

-Manual handling injuries can happen anywhere people are at work – on farms and building sites, in factories, offices, warehouses, hospitals, banks, laboratories, and while making deliveries.
+Manual handling injuries can happen anywhere people work, including farms, building sites, factories, offices, warehouses, hospitals, banks, laboratories, and while making deliveries.

 The areas covered by this training: